Launching a Christian singles ministry

 8. Don't forget related support.

 Your singles group could be the next step for someone who has participated in a divorce-recovery program or dealt with the grief following a spouse's death.
 Consider collaborating with another congregation to provide support services.
-Many resources are available online through the General Board of Discipleship.
+Many resources are available online through Discipleship Ministries.